python-microscopy/python-microscopy/doc/cluster/cluster_install.rst

 * >= 32 GB RAM

-* a 1GBE network connection [#network]_
+* a 1GbE network connection [#network]_

 * enough hard-drives to reach the desired storage capacity.
-A strong recommendation would be to go with the largest drives you can get and to configure them using LVM so that the storage can be easily expanded by adding additional drives
+A strong recommendation would be to go with the largest drives you can get and to configure them using LVM so that the storage can be easily expanded by adding additional drives.

 * ideally a (small) SSD boot/OS drive.
 Python code runs significantly faster off a SSD than a hard drive.

-* [optional] a CUDA compatible GPU with compute capacity >=5.2
+* a CUDA compatible GPU with compute capacity >=5.2 [can be omitted for moderate throughput analysis]

 * 64 bit linux